Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by polynomial approximation

 Clearly, considering polynomial systems generalizes the results for LTI systems \citep{vanWaarde,LFT_SA}.
 On the other hand, the polynomial problem setup is included in the data-driven framework of polynomial interpolation in Section~\ref{Sec_SRNL}: For vanishing approximation error $\bar{R}^{\text{poly}}[f({x,u})]=0$, we can proceed as in Section~\ref{Sec_SRNL} to derive a set membership for the unidentified coefficients and, subsequently, to verify system properties and to design a state feedback.
 Hence, we directly report the examined data-driven control problems for polynomial systems.

-Based on LMI and SOS optimization, \textbf{\cite{MartinPoly}} and \textbf{\cite{MartinIQC}} investigate the verification of dissipativity and more general time domain hard IQCs with optimized linear filter, respectively.
+Based on SOS optimization, {\cite{MartinPoly}} and {\cite{MartinIQC}} investigate the verification of dissipativity and more general time domain hard IQCs with optimized linear filter, respectively.
 Whereas most model-based and data-driven results, which are based on SOS optimization, consider continuous-time systems, \cite{MartinPoly} and \cite{MartinIQC} investigate discrete-time polynomial systems.
 Thereby, the data of the time-derivative of the states are avoided.
-This advantage comes at the cost of being restricted to quadratic Lyapunov functions \citep{MartinIQC} or polynomials of larger degree due to the function decomposition $V(f(x,u))$ with a polynomial Lyapunov function $V(x)$.
-Moreover, polynomial discrete-time systems require a regional analysis and controller design because this type of system is never globally asymptotically stable.
-Indeed, a polynomial dynamics $x(t+1)=Az(x(t))$ increases polynomial and unbounded such that the region of attraction is always bounded.
+This advantage comes at the cost of being restricted to quadratic storage functions \citep{MartinIQC} or polynomials of higher degree due to the function decomposition $V(f(x,u))$ with a polynomial storage function $V(x)$.
+Moreover, polynomial discrete-time systems often require a regional analysis because a time discretization of a globally asymptotically stable system can lead to a locally asymptotically stable discrete-time system.
+For instance, the Euler time discretization with time step $T>0$ of $\dot{x}=-x^3$ yields $x(t+1)=x(t)-Tx(t)^3$.
+However, the state of the discretized system tends to infinity for any initial condition $||x(0)||_2>\sqrt{2/T}$.